Supporting UK skills and jobs

 Shell UK aims to help 15,000 people into jobs with a focus on the energy transition by 2035.
-Learn more about our plans to help upskill, reskill and empower a new generation of energy professionals.
+SkillsTransition invests in programmes that help to upskill, reskill and empower a new generation of energy professionals.

-In 2024, 78.2% of Shell’s global investments included oil & gas, 11.37% included low-carbon energy solutions and 10.43% non-energy products.
+In 2025, 80.85% of Shell’s global investments included oil & gas, 9.58% included low-carbon energy solutions and 9.58% non-energy products.
 Shell’s target is to become a net-zero emissions (NZE) energy business by 2050.
-Disclaimers, including NZE target: shell.com/disclaimer
+Disclaimers, including NZE target: shell.com/disclaimer.

 The challenge

-The UK’s journey to net zero is likely to provide unique economic and career opportunities for the country.
-But without the right investment, a skilled workforce, and access to jobs, there is a risk of leaving people behind.
+The UK’s journey to net zero is likely to create significant economic and career opportunities for the country.
+But without the right investment, skills, and access to jobs, there is a risk of leaving people behind.

 Our role in the energy transition

-To help close this skills gap, Shell UK will support 15,000 people into jobs with a focus on the energy transition by 2035.
-We will do this in a number of ways, both within our own organisation and around the country.
-This includes supporting and investing in initiatives led by further education colleges, charities, skills bodies and other organisations helping people into employment.
+To help close this skills gap, Shell UK aims to support 15,000 people into jobs with a focus on the energy transition by 2035.
+We are doing this by working with partners across the UK to fund and deliver initiatives led by further education colleges, charities, skills bodies and other organisations.
+These programmes help people develop core employability and energy specific skills needed to progress into meaningful work.

 Energy Transition Skills Hubs